Roll20/roll20-api-scripts/exaltScript/README.md

 ## Chat Commands

 * !exaltScript : Main command preamble
+* UI : Displays the exaltScript UI to the user.
+I HIGHLY recommend you make a macro for this command.
-* addMotes : Adds 5 motes to every character on player page with mote pools (i.e. the ones that have the "personal-essence" and "peripheral-essence" attributes)
+* !exaltScript addMotes : Adds 5 motes to every character on player page with mote pools (i.e. the ones that have the "personal-essence" and "peripheral-essence" attributes)
-* maxMotes : Fills all mote pools to capacity on the page that the players are on the current page.
+* !exaltScript maxMotes : Fills all mote pools to capacity on the page that the players are on the current page.
+* !exaltScript customMotes X: Lets you specify a number of motes to give to the tokens on the current player board.
+Switch out X for a valid integer.
+* !exaltScript settings : Allows you to toggle the followed setting,
-* initiativeToggle : Toggles initiative functions, such as automatic sorting, onslaught removal and automatic mote increase
+	* initiative : Toggles initiative functions, such as automatic sorting, onslaught removal and automatic mote increase
-* animaToggle : Toggles automatic anima increase on removing motes
+	* anima : Toggles automatic anima increase on removing motes
+	* notifications: Toggles the command notifications display.
+* !exaltScript clear : Clears the followed status from all tokens on the current player page.
+	* onslaught : Clears onslaught status
+	* anima : Clears anima status

-As a sidenote, these chat commands are restricted to GM only.
-I highly recommend running this "toolbox" macro for ease of use.
+As a sidenote, these chat commands are by default restricted to GM only, and can only be changed by modifying the variable "gmOnly" in the code.

-`/w gm &{template:default}{{name=exaltScript}}{{Add Motes=[5 motes](!exaltScript addMotes) [Max Motes](!exaltScript maxMotes)}}{{Toggle Functions=[Initiative](!exaltScript initiativeToggle) [Anima](!exaltScript animaToggle)}}`

 ## Known issues